 PHAP digital badges are your proof of membership or certification.
 With digital badges, you can easily showcase your achievements and capabilities on social media, emails, personal websites, and resumes.
 Digital badges protect the integrity of your credential by providing a link to verified data from PHAP that cannot be falsified.
 PHAP’s digital badges allow you to provide your peers and employers, as well as the crisis-affected people you serve, with easy, valid verification of your credentials, while positioning you at the forefront of this new technology for communicating professional commitment and skills.

 Issued for all members of the association in good standing.

-Will be issued for all certificants who have achieved a passing score in the invigilated/proctored certification assessments, committed to abide by the PHAP Code of Professional Conduct in Humanitarian Action, and agreed to participate in the continuous education program or otherwise undertake a re-assessment after three years in order to maintain the certification.
-In March 2017, the following three certifications will be launched:
+Issued for all certificants who have achieved a passing score in the invigilated/proctored certification assessments, committed to abide by the PHAP Code of Ethics and Professional Conduct in Humanitarian Action, and agreed to participate in the continuous education program or otherwise undertake a re-assessment after three years in order to maintain the certification.
+The following three certifications are currently available:

 - Understanding the Humanitarian Ecosystem

 - International Legal Frameworks for Humanitarian Action

 Read more about the PHAP Credentialing Program.

 Can I display my digital badge on my CV/résumé, email signatures, and across social media?

 Your ability to share your badge on social media sites, in your email signature, and on your CV/resume is one of the valuable features of a PHAP digital badge.